What is Nutritional Psychiatry?

 - Immune system function and levels of inflammation

 - Bacteria in the gut microbiome

 - Communication between the gut and brain (the gut-brain axis)

 - Response to stress (the stress hormone cortisol)

 How do diets for mental health work?

-Diets for mental health are personalised treatments that involve modifying the nutritional content of your diet to improve mental health and wellbeing.
-These interventions require regular testing and the oversight of a Psychiatrist or Psychologist, and a Dietician or Nutritionist, to ensure that any dietary changes are associated with an improvement in the patient’s symptoms and physical health.
+Diets for mental health are personalised treatments that involve modifying the nutritional content of your diet to improve mental health and well-being.
+These interventions require regular testing and the oversight of a psychiatrist, psychologist, and a dietitian or nutritionist, to ensure that any dietary changes are associated with an improvement in the patient’s symptoms and physical health.

 Clinicians and practitioners will investigate whether any dietary risk factors could be contributing to, or worsening, mental health issues by looking at a range of different biomarkers, such as:

 - Nutritional deficiencies of nutrients that influence neurotransmitter function

 - Levels of inflammation in the bloodstream (pro-inflammatory cytokines)